-If you are a parent going through a divorce, you know that a large component of your case has related to your child and what sort of custody provisions will be included in your Final Decree of Divorce.
-Money issues aside, child custody disagreements are the likeliest cause of animosity and disagreement in a divorce.
-If you and your spouse cannot agree on issues related to your child, a judge can intercede and apply Texas laws on child custody to your situation and its circumstances.
+If you are a parent going through a divorce, you know that a significant component of your case has related to your child and what sort of custody provisions will be included in your Final Decree of Divorce.
+Money issues aside, child custody disagreements are the likeliest cause of hatred and disagreement in a divorce.
+If you and your spouse cannot agree on matters related to your child, a judge can intercede and apply Texas laws on child custody to your situation and its circumstances.

 For most people in Texas, going through a divorce in our civil courts is the only step you will need to take to dissolve your marriage and have orders set forth regarding your child.
 However, if you are also Muslim, you would need to take additional steps within the structure of your Islamic faith to become divorced from your spouse in the eyes of God and your religious community.